 A healthy breakfast should provide calories in the range of 20-35% of your guideline daily allowance (GDA).
 Asides providing energy, it also provides nutrients such as calcium, iron and B vitamins as well as protein and fibre.
 These essential nutrients are needed by the body and if they are missed at breakfast, they are less likely to be compensated for later in the day.
 Fruit and vegetables are good sources of vitamins and minerals so try to include them daily, be it edible fruit or fruit juice.

 Just like any other organ in the body, the brain needs the energy to work at it’s best.
 Breakfast restores glucose levels, an essential carbohydrate that is needed for the brain to function.
-It can also improve memory and concentration levels makes you happier as it brightens your mood and lower stress levels.
-Amongst children, studies have shown that breakfast can be linked to improved grades.
+It can also improve memory and concentration levels makes you happier as it brightens your mood and lower stress levels., studies have shown that breakfast can be linked to improved grades.
 Also improving attainment and behaviour.

 Meeting Energy needs: Energy needs in people vary, with activity levels and life stage being a determinant.
 Typically, men require more energy than women as growing children require a lot more energy.

 Long term health benefits: Establishing good eating habits in childhood and maintaining them throughout adolescence may be an important factor in reducing the prevalence of breakfast skipping and developing good eating habits that last a lifetime.
 Thereby reducing the risk of obesity, high blood pressure, heart disease and diabetes.